jkanche/asynchronous-api-dask-terraform/README.md

 If you've answered "yes" to any of these questions, you've come to the right place!
 This repository demonstrates a simple usecase to compute [fibonacci](https://examples.dask.org/applications/async-web-server.html) & provides infrastructure and deployment scripts for AWS.
 These resources not only facilitate the setup of a Dask cluster but also adapts the cluster seamlessly to varying workloads.
 Additionally, it allows you to make these services accessible through FastAPI.

+It's important to note that this repository primarily functions as a template.
+While it strives to provide structure and streamline development, deploying it may pose challenges, particularly in terms of learning Terraform and delving into the intricacies of [deployment scripts](./deployment).

 ## Developers and Deployment

 This system relies on an AWS Fargate cluster, entirely orchestrated using [Terraform](https://www.terraform.io/) and eliminates the need for manual configurations.
 It leverages AWS's Fargate offering and spot instances to enable on-demand scaling.